The International Institute for Conservation of Historic and Artistic Works

 - To receive and consider the Annual Reports of the Council and the Auditors and the Financial Statements for the year ended 30 June 2020 (downloadable from the footer of this page of the IIC web-site).

-- To appoint Sayer Vincent as Auditors to The Institute and to authorise the Council to fix their remuneration for the ensuing year.
+- To authorise the Council to apppoint auditors and to fix their remuneration for the ensuing year.

 The meeting will also transact any ordinary business of The Institute and will include a special Honorary Fellowship award to Joyce Hill Stoner.